diaoquesang/BS-LDM/README.md

 ### Diagnostic Utility Assessment
 The same dataset used for the bone suppression task was employed for this analysis.
 Lesions within the dataset were corroborated by **CT** and included a range of pathologies such as **inflammation**, **tuberculosis**, and **masses or nodules**.
 The diagnostic evaluations were conducted on CXR images and our model-generated soft tissue images independently.
 The results indicate that the soft tissue images from our BS-LDM **enable physicians to detect lesions more comprehensively and accurately** relative to the original CXR images, thereby confirming the **high clinical diagnostic value** of our model.

+The diagnostic value of soft tissue imaging was independently evaluated using clinical criteria for bone suppression efficacy by two physicians with various levels of professional skill at our partner hospitals, in accordance with the bone suppression application evaluation criteria.
+The SZCH-X-Rays dataset used for the bone suppression task was employed for this analysis, where lesions were confirmed by **computed tomography**, including diseases such as **inflammation**, **tuberculosis**, and **masses or nodules**.
+The physicians evaluated CXR and our model-generated soft tissue images,independently.The results show that the soft tissue images from BS-LDM help **physicians diagnose lesions more thoroughly and accurately** than the CXR images, validating the **high clinical diagnostic value** of our model.

 <table align="center">
 <tbody align="center" valign="center">